trevorwslee/ESP32CamSnapper/README.md

 }
 ```

-Concerning capturing snapshots, here is how "offline" a snapshot is taken when ESP32-CAM wakes up from sleep
+Concerning capturing snapshots, here is how an "offline" snapshot is taken when ESP32-CAM wakes up from sleep
 ```
 void setup() {
   Serial.begin(115200);